top of page

 Recovery is Possible

 If you recognize several PTSD symptoms in yourself or a loved one, remember that effective treatments are available.
-PTSD is not a sign of weakness—it's a normal response to abnormal circumstances.
+PTSD is not a sign of weakness; it's a normal response to extremely stressful or traumatic circumstances.

 Recovery is possible.
 With proper diagnosis and treatment, many people with PTSD significantly reduce their symptoms and reclaim their lives.
 The journey isn't always linear, but each step forward matters.